 Conversation History older than those most recent messages will also be migrated in HTML format for data retention.
 These threads will be made available in the corresponding Channels on the Destination with a tab at the top labeled "Files."

 What's the Flow for Teams Migration in MigrationWiz?

 Configuring the Project

 Teams migration projects will follow the same simple setup process as other workloads in MigrationWiz.
 For Teams projects, we've created a new project option: "Create a Collaboration Project."
 This will now be presented alongside mailbox, document, archive, and public folder options in the "Create a Project" window.

-Here the traditional MigrationWiz flow takes over: select Microsoft Teams as your Source and Destination endpoints, provide Global Admin Credentials, and move to the pre-migration assessment.
+Here the traditional MigrationWiz flow takes over: select Microsoft Teams as your Source and Destination endpoints, provide credentials, and begin to import Teams

 Introducing the Collaboration License

 For Teams migration projects, we're introducing a new license type: MigrationWiz Collaboration.
 For a limited time, the Collaboration License will be priced at $40 per Team with a data limit of 100 gigabytes per license.